Mail: Business model

-Sorting is the process of segregating mailpieces into groups based on their type and destination, so that they can be loaded onto an appropriate mode of transportation headed in the general direction of their final destinations.
+Mail sorting is the process of segregating mailpieces into groups based on their type and destination, so that they can be loaded onto an appropriate mode of transportation headed in the general direction of their final destinations.
 Traditionally, mail was manually sorted by hand, but it is increasingly sorted by automatic sorting machines.
 The main dilemma faced by postal operators when organizing the sorting stage is whether to have a smaller number of large, centralized sorting centers (a spoke–hub distribution paradigm) or a larger number of smaller sorting centers along with a larger number of direct connections between all of them (point-to-point transit).

 Transportation is the process of carrying mail from one place to another.
 A mailpiece usually has to be transported from one sorting center to another sorting center, where it is often sorted to another transportation segment headed towards its destination address, until it reaches the sorting center that directly serves that address.

 Delivery is the process of carrying mail to final destinations such as letter boxes.
 Sorting centers sort mailpieces destined for addresses in their immediate vicinity to carriers serving those addresses.
 Transporting mail to final destinations (the so-called last mile problem) is the most labor-intensive stage and accounts for up to 50% of postal operators' expenses.
 Depending upon the final destination, carriers often use vehicles, their own feet, or a combination of both.
 Postal operators try to control costs by presorting mail for carriers, so that they receive mail already arranged in the correct sequence for their designated routes; reducing the frequency of deliveries; or retiming deliveries so that they are spread throughout the day.